mbernste/mbernste.github.io/_posts/2023-10-14-eulers_number.md

 $$K := \lim_{h \rightarrow 0} \frac{a^{h} - 1}{h}$$

-We see that this constant is determined by the value of $a$.
+Moreover, we see that this constant is determined by the value of $a$ (i.e., it is a function of $a$).